Skip to main content

 For a detailed breakdown of each phase available for the league, see section 5.2 Phase Details of the league’s Competition Rulebook.

-If any Pokémon is incorrectly picked or banned during the tournament draft process, the team who selected incorrectly must notify their opponent immediately in PlayVS Match Lobby Chat.
+• If any Pokémon is incorrectly picked or banned during the tournament draft process, the team who selected incorrectly must notify their opponent immediately in the PlayVS match lobby chat.
 If the draft is complete before correcting the error, the game must be paused immediately upon loading into the game.
 The notification must include the Pokémon selected incorrectly and the Pokémon they intended to select at that time.

 2. Player Equipment